 Organic and Inorganic Fertiliser

 Although both organic and inorganic fertiliser are essentially used to promote lawn health and vigour, there are several differences between the two fertilisers.
 Each type have their own advantages and disadvantages to the lawn and soil etc.

-Inorganic fertilisers are man made, chemical based products, while organic fertilisers are derived from natural products or natural substances such as animal manure, blood and bonemeal
+Inorganic fertilisers are man made, chemical based products, while organic fertilisers are derived from natural products or natural substances such as animal manure, blood and bonemeal etc.

 For countless years now, there have been debates and differing opinions amongst gardeners over organic and inorganic fertiliser, and which type is more beneficial to the soil and the lawn.

 The simple fact is that each type of fertiliser offer their own advantages to the lawn, at the same time they both have their disadvantages too.
 However it is important to note that the grass plant can't tell the difference between inorganic and organic fertilisers.

 As the name suggests, organic fertilisers are derived from natural or living substances.
 These substances include dried blood, hoof and horn, farm manure and bone meal.
 Inorganic fertilisers are made from non-living materials and are chemical based.

 The advantages of organic fertilisers